14 Not-Tacky Ways to Use Contact Paper

 Having a potluck?
 Use chalkboard contact paper to make a table runner and then label all the dishes.
 Need more space for all the guests?
 Here are some tips to help everyone fit at the table.

 Fake an Expensive Countertop

 With contact paper, you can fake a pricey kitchen countertop.
 Like the idea of marble but can’t afford to upgrade?
-Find a contact paper that looks like marble and cover your kitchen counters.
+Find a tile contact paper that looks like marble and cover your kitchen counters.

 Contact paper can help you create a nursery on a budget.
 Try using contact paper to create a wall mural or cut out different designs or shapes for wall decals.

 Give your stairs a new look with patterned contact paper.
 Just cut the paper to fit the stair risers for a fresh design.

 Here’s a quick project to show your pet some love.
 Take a piece of cardboard and cover it with contact paper to make a pet placemat that’s super easy to wipe clean.